codeyourinfra/docker/README.md

 ## Build process

 The build process is performed in [Travis CI](https://travis-ci.org/codeyourinfra/docker).
 During the build, the role is tested by using [Ubuntu Docker images with Python 3](https://hub.docker.com/r/codeyourinfra/python3).

+If the build is succeeded, dependent roles may have also its builds triggered, thanks to the [travis-dependent-builds project](https://github.com/stephanmg/travis-dependent-builds).
+One example is the [Codeyourinfra docker-compose Ansible role](https://galaxy.ansible.com/codeyourinfra/docker_compose).

 ## Author Information